fuzzylogicxx/fuzzylogic/posts/accessible-scalable-icons.md

 ## Just an icon

 So this is an icon that’s not within a link or button and has no adjacent text.
-This might be, for example, an arrow icon in a `<td>` in a “league table” where the arrow is intended to indicate “The figure has increased” or “Moving up the table”.
+This might be, for example, an upward-pointing arrow icon in a `<td>` in a “league table” where the arrow is intended to indicate a trend such as “The figure has increased” or “Moving up the table”.

+The point here is that in this scenario the SVG is content rather than decoration.

 <figure>